geosolutions-it/MapStore2/docs/user-guide/background.md

 ### Add WMTS background

-As soon as a layer, from a [WMTS Catalog](catalog.md#wmswmts-catalog), is added to the list of backgrounds, and it is selected, the **Add New Background window** opens:
+In case of a WMTS layer added as a background layer, the **Add New Background window** is a bit different:

 <img src="../img/background/add_wmts_background.jpg" class="ms-docimage" style="max-width:500px;"/>